NoteWorthy PhotoBook of 2024: LaToya Ruby Frazier: Monuments of Solidarity

 Auspicious beginnings.
 The Notion of Family, 2016.

-Her early work focused on 3 generations of her family and life in her hometown of Braddock, PA in her debut PhotoBook, The Notion of Family, in 2016.
+Her early work focused on 3 generations of her family and life in her hometown of Braddock, PA in her debut PhotoBook, The Notion of Family, in 2016, which announced her arrival to the world in memorable fashion.
 She subsequently turned her attention to the coalminers in the Borinage, Belgium, in And From the Coaltips a Tree Will Rise, in 2017.
 Returning the U.S., she documented the closing of the G.M. plant in Lordstown, Ohio in The Last Cruze, 2019, and the man-made water crisis in Flint, Michigan in Flint Is Family In Three Acts, 2022 in book form.
-All four book are NoteWorthy in their own right.
+All four books are NoteWorthy in their own right.

 MoMA, May 12, 2024

-Monuments of Solidarity is an overview of LaToya Ruby Frazier’s work to date in what is a Show of the Year.
-I looked at her most recent NYC gallery show, More Than Conquerors: A Monument for Community Health Workers of Baltimore, Maryland, 2021-22, here, which is included in the book and the show.
-The piece, which consists of 18 Inkjet panels on IV stands, was recently astutely acquired by the forward-looking Baltimore Museum.
+Monuments of Solidarity is an overview of LaToya Ruby Frazier’s work to date in what is a Show of the Year candidate along with Käthe Kollwitz, which happens to be installed right next to Monuments of Solidarity at MoMA.
+Monuments takes the viewer right up to the work shown in her most recent NYC gallery show, More Than Conquerors: A Monument for Community Health Workers of Baltimore, Maryland, 2021-22, which I wrote about here.
+The piece, which consists of 18 Inkjet panels on IV stands, was recently fittingly acquired by the forward-looking Baltimore Museum.

 Partial installation view, More Than Conquerors: A Monument for Community Health Workers of Baltimore, Maryland, 2021-22, as installed at MoMA May 12, 2024.
 Each piece is in 2 parts.
 On the right-hand panel is a text written by the subject of her Photo on the left panel.
 You can see it installed at Gladstone Gallery in my look at it here.